oyvindry/wl/README.md

 ## Installation

-### MatLab
+### MATLAB
-Add the folder `matlab` to your MatLab path.
+Add the folder `MATLAB` to your MATLAB path.
 To do this automatically on startup, add the folder to your [startup.m file](https://ch.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html).

 ## User guide to the discrete wavelet transform implementation